Role of the Infection Control Liaison (ICL) fact sheet

 The ACSQHC offers an on-line training package that consists of a set of ten learning modules on infection prevention and control topics, designed for the novice Infection Control Professional.
 A module on infection prevention principles for general staff orientation is also available.
 For more information see the Australian Commission for Safety and Quality in Health Care website.

-The ACIPC Foundations of Infection Prevention and Control course provides a valuable pathway for further learning and is an important resource for those wishing to pursue a career as an Infection Control Professional.
+The ACIPC Foundations of Infection Prevention and Control course provides a pathway for further learning and is an important resource for those wishing to pursue a career as an Infection Control Professional.
 The course comprises of eleven modules and is designed for professionals working in the areas of health and allied health care, acute care, rural and remote health, office-based practice, residential aged care, community health and health policy.
 There is a fee for this course, please refer to the website for details.

 For more information see the Australasian College for Infection Prevention and Control website.

-For more information see the National Hand Hygiene Initiative (NHHI).
+more information see the ACSQHC National Hand Hygiene Initiative webpage.

 For further information on education and training, contact SA Health's Infection Control Service.